mrodrig/json-2-csv/README.md

 - Verifies all documents have same schema
 - Supports sub-documents natively
 - Custom ordering of columns (see F.A.Q. for more information)
+- Ability to re-generate the JSON documents that were used to generate the CSV (including nested documents)
+- Allows for custom field delimiters, end of line delimiters, etc.

 ## F.A.Q.